St Mary the Virgin, Wotton-under-Edge: Clock

 Built in 1902, the clock is about halfway up the west side of the tower, with a clock face measuring six feet in diameter.
 The hands and numbers are made from brass.

 Bells

-The bells were originally cast in 1756 in Gloucester by Abel Rudhall.
+The church bells were cast in 1756 in Gloucester by Abel Rudhall.
 In 1902, during a renovation of the tower (including the clock), they were hung on steel frames, and then rehung again in 1960.
 They sound in the key of E-flat.